 In Hulk Vs., Loki unleashes the Hulk from Bruce Banner by lightly "bitch slapping" Banner, which is powerful enough to throw Banner across the room.
 Justified since Loki's a god and Banner's a physical weakling.

 As he enters Jabba's palace, Luke waves his hand backwards and chokes two Gamorrean guards in Return of the Jedi.

 Yoda gets one too: In Revenge of the Sith, he enters Palpatine's throne room, and the two Imperial Guards move to stop him.
 Yoda casually waves his hand backwards and they are thrown against the wall hard enough to instantly knock them out.

-Sebastian Shaw in First Class has this as a secondary ability - he absorbs energy from any attacks, then releases it into anyone he likes with a slight touch.
+Sebastian Shaw in has this as a secondary ability - he absorbs energy from any attacks, then releases it into anyone he likes with a slight touch.
 Usually with a kablooey.
 In his final fight, he knocks Magneto around the room several times by tapping him.

 Neo as The One from The Matrix series can stop a hail of bullets simply by raising his hand.

 By the end of the film Kung Fu Hustle, the hero is capable of displaying examples of this trope.

 Mac has a Love Touch that works at close contact or from a distance in Earth Girls Are Easy.
 It is potent enough to pull up latent gay tendencies, and to make a man fall in love with a cat he loathed.

 In Hancock, the title character manages to destroy a locomotive and derail a freight train merely by leaning into it slightly.